medeiros/medeiros.github.io/_posts/2020-11-02-Distributing-a-Flask-Application-to-a-Secure-Offline-RHEL-Box-with-RPM.md

   api_auth_token: 11223345-1111-11b1-33n3-123hj32332hj
 ```

-### setup.py: defining what is going to be deployed
+### setup.py: defining Python packages to be deployed

 This file defines the artifacts of our [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 app that will be distributed.